drewhontz/bookbuy/readme.md

 ## Known issues

 - Logout does not work if you do not clear cache.
-Click [here](https://discussions.udacity.com/t/cannot-disconnect-gdisconnect-route/16263/14>
-  /14>
-  /14) for more detail:

-  /14) for more detail:
+Click [here](https://discussions.udacity.com/t/cannot-disconnect-gdisconnect-route/16263/14) for more detail (must have Udacity account)